coatyio/coaty-swift/README.md

 ## Documentation

-You can find important design decisions and rational [here](docs/CoatySwiftInternals).
+You can find important design decisions and rationale [here](docs/CoatySwiftInternals.md).

 ## Requirements